raycast/extensions/extensions/pass/README.md

 You can now store a new password `pass insert password-name`.

-Optionally you can set up a git repository `pass git init`, and use the `pass git` command to handle changes to the repository.
+Optionally you can set up a Git repository `pass git init`, and use the `pass git` command to handle changes to the repository.